leonj1/my-indexer/examples/my-indexer-client/python-client/README.md

 - Built-in text analysis with StandardAnalyzer
 - Type-safe document handling
 - Zero external dependencies (no server required)
+- Custom index file locations

 ## Installation

-### Development Installation
-Since this package is not yet published to PyPI, you'll need to install it directly from the source:
+Since this package is not yet published to PyPI, install it directly from the source:

 ```bash
 # Clone the repository